At Stoneman Douglas, football season comes with heavy hearts

 PARKLAND, Fla.
 (AP) - The first practice of the new season was over, and the only sound on the campus of Marjory Stoneman Douglas High School was dozens of football players screaming in delight.

-The Eagles - now ambassadors for a school and a community that in many ways is still reeling from the Feb.
+The Eagles - now ambassadors for a school and community still reeling from the Feb.
 14 massacre that left 17 people dead, including assistant football coach Aaron Feis , who was killed while trying to use his body to shield students from the cascade of bullets - took the field for practice at 12:01 a.m.
-Monday, since under Florida rules teams could begin their fall workouts on July 30.
+Monday.

-Players, when they left the locker room, had to pass the 1200 building on their way to the field for practice.
+Players, as they walked out of the locker room in rows of two shortly before midnight, had to stroll past the 1200 building on their way to the field for practice.
 Barely anyone seemed to look its way.

 "Our community is still very much in the traumatized healing process," said Parkland Mayor Christine Hunschofsky, who sat in the bleachers with about 100 other people for the middle-of-the-night practice.
 "This is not a sprint.
 This is absolutely a marathon.
 And we will never forget.
 No one who was here will ever forget.
 But we also have to look at a way forward."

-There is one locker with a door painted gold in the locker room - it belonged to Joaquin "Guac" Oliver, one of the 17 victims who was buried in the jersey of Miami Heat star Dwyane Wade.
+There is one locker with a door painted gold in the locker room - it belonged to Joaquin "Guac" Oliver, one of the 17 victims, the boy who adored Miami Heat star Dwyane Wade so much that his family buried him in a Wade jersey.
 The fence around the 1200 building is partially covered by banners with messages of support from neighboring schools.
 Inside the cafeteria, where parents reported for the preseason meeting, another banner still hangs.
 It's from the students of Columbine High School, where a similar tragedy took place in 1999.

-On the field, there are more banners with reminders to play for Feis and how to be "MSD Strong."
+On the field, there are more signs, reminders to play for Feis and how to be "MSD Strong."
 The shirts most of the coaches wore had some reminder of the shooting.
+May tugged on a new shirt just before practice, one with "17" in the middle, the reasoning there obvious.

 "Are we perfect?
 Are we happy all the time?
-How can we be?" said Johanna Feis, the younger sister of the slain coach, whose desk remains next to May's and hasn't been issued to anyone else.
+How can we be?" said Johanna Feis, the younger sister of the slain coach whose desk remains next to May's inside a cramped football office and hasn't been issued to anyone else on the staff.
 "I'm not OK at this moment, but we're pushing through, so we are OK."

 The Eagles obviously did not want this attention.

 They did not want to be asked to play a Canadian team in Georgia on Sept.
-1 to open the season, but now view it as a great opportunity.
+1, but now view the trip as a great opportunity.
 They did not want to see Feis, athletic director Chris Hixon, cross country coach Scott Beigel - all victims on Feb.
 14 - honored with the Best Coach award at the ESPYs.
 They did not want to turn Feis' name into a motivational acronym, the letters in football parlance now standing for "Fearless, Emotion, Intensity and Sacrifice."

 They would rather see things go back to normal, whatever that was before the afternoon of Feb.
 14.